oracle/weblogic-azure/admin/customDNSTemplate.md

 ### WebLogic Server Instance

-The DNS Configuraton ARM template will be applied to an existing {{ site.data.var.wlsFullBrandName }} instance.
+The DNS Configuration ARM template will be applied to an existing {{ site.data.var.wlsFullBrandName }} instance.
 If you don't have one, please create a new instance from the Azure portal, by following the link to the offer [in the index](index.md).

 ### Registered Domain Name